metacpan/metacpan-cpan-extracted/distros/F/FreeDesktop-Icons/README.md

 # On Windows

 If you use the windows operating system please make sure you have an icon library installed.
-Preferably the Oxygen theme.
-[Download it from here](https://github.com/KDE/oxygen-icons).
+We found a suitable one on softicons.com.
+[Download it from here](https://www.softicons.com/system-icons/oxygen-icons-by-oxygen).

-Extract the file and rename the folder oxygen-icons-master to Oxygen.
+Extract the file and rename the folder png to Oxygen.
 Create a folder Icons in C:\ProgramData and move the Oxygen folder into it.
+Downloading it from the Oxygen github repository gives all kinds of problems on Windows.